-Silt-clay composition is determined from one of the two sediment sub-samples, and carbon and nitrogen content are determined from the other sediment sub-sample collected at each sampling site.
+Silt-clay composition is determined from the sediment sub-sample, with a carbon and nitrogen analysis sample extracted and dried at the time of the silt-clay analysis.

-For silt-clay determination, sand and silt-clay particles are separated by wet-sieving through a 63- μ m stainless steel sieve and weighed using standard procedures described in Plumb (1981) and Buchanan (1984).
+For silt-clay determination, sand and silt-clay particles are separated by wetsieving through a $63-\mu m$ stainless steel sieve followed by pipetting and weighing using standard procedures described in Plumb (1981) and Buchanan (1984).

 Sediment sub-samples not immediately required for processing are frozen and stored to allow reprocessing for QC or confirmation of questionable results.
 Any questionable samples (i.e., values that fall outside of expected ranges, such as those listed in Table 4-2) are reprocessed for verification.
-Samples with percent silt-clay values within \pm 5% of the threshold (40%) used to classify sediments as mud or sand for the B-IBI, are reprocessed for verification.
+Samples with percent silt-clay values within +/- 5% of the threshold (40%) used to classify sediments as mud or sand for the B-IBI, are reprocessed for verification.

-Carbon and nitrogen content of dried sediments is determined using an elemental analyzer in accordance with the Standard Operating Procedure of the University of
+Carbon and nitrogen content of dried sediments is determined using an elemental analyzer in accordance with the Standard Operating Procedure of the University of Maryland Chesapeake Biological Laboratory, Nutrient Analytical Services Laboratory.

-Maryland Chesapeake Biological Laboratory Nutrient Analytical Services Laboratory.
 Each sample is divided into two portions.
 One portion of the sample is used for Total Carbon (TC) determination, and the second portion is used for Total Inorganic Carbon (TIC) determination.
 No acid is applied.
-TC is determined by combustion at high temperature (975° C) in a carbon analyzer (Exeter Analytical, Inc., CE-440 Elemental Analyzer) and subsequent measurement of the carbon dioxide produced by thermal conductivity detection.
-Ashing of the second portion of the sample in a muffle furnace at low temperature (500° C) results in the removal of the organic carbon.
-The inorganic carbon remaining in the ash is then injected in the carbon analyzer and combusted at high temperature (975° C).
+TC is determined by combustion at high temperature (975°C) in a carbon analyzer (Exeter Analytical, Inc., CE-440 Elemental Analyzer) and subsequent measurement of the carbon dioxide produced by thermal conductivity detection.
+Ashing of the second portion of the sample in a muffle furnace at low temperature (500°C) results in the removal of the organic carbon.
+The inorganic carbon remaining in the ash is then injected in the carbon analyzer and combusted at high temperature (975°C).
 The carbon produced during combustion is measured by thermal conductivity detection.
 Total Organic Carbon (TOC) is determined by subtracting the TIC results from the TC results.
 Total Nitrogen (TN) concentration is measured by thermal conductivity against a reference cell after all the carbon and hydrogen in the combustion chamber of the carbon analyzer is removed.
 Results are reported in percent.